Creative Automation / Foundation

 Thesis

-My GitHub AI Workflow: Codex + Claude Code teaches a practical creative automation move: This video walks through a complete AI-driven GitHub workflow where coding agents like Codex and Claude Code drive the GitHub CLI (gh) to create a repo, set up a Kanban project board, write a spec, break it into tickets, open and review pull requests, address automated code-review comments, merge, and finally build a GitHub Actions release pipeline that cross-compiles binaries and generates release notes.
+My GitHub AI Workflow: Codex + Claude Code teaches a practical hermes operations move: This video walks through a complete AI-driven GitHub workflow where coding agents like Codex and Claude Code drive the GitHub CLI (gh) to create a repo, set up a Kanban project board, write a spec, break it into tickets, open and review pull requests, address automated code-review comments, merge, and finally build a GitHub Actions release pipeline that cross-compiles binaries and generates release notes.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.